pion/webrtc/examples/play-from-disk/README.md

 ```

 ### Open play-from-disk example page
-[jsfiddle.net](https://jsfiddle.net/9s10amwL/) you should see two text-areas and a 'Start Session' button
+[jsfiddle.net](https://jsfiddle.net/a1cz42op/) you should see two text-areas, 'Start Session' button and 'Copy browser SessionDescription to clipboard'

-### Run play-from-disk with your browsers SessionDescription as stdin
+### Run play-from-disk with your browsers Session Description as stdin
 The `output.ivf` you created should be in the same directory as `play-from-disk`.
-In the jsfiddle the top textarea is your browser, copy that and:
+In the jsfiddle press 'Copy browser Session Description to clipboard' or copy the base64 string manually.

+Now use this value you just copied as the input to `play-from-disk`

 #### Linux/macOS
 Run `echo $BROWSER_SDP | play-from-disk`